 - Residential areas.

-- Intercollegiate athletic locker and training room venues, including Weinburgen Gym, Scott Gym, Biesiot Activities Center, and Indoor Arena.
+- Athletic locker and training room venues, including Wienbergen Gym, Scott Gym, Biesiot Activities Center, and the Indoor Arena.

 - Inside the library, TR Center, or other areas where quiet study is enforced or where collections may be endangered by media activity or equipment.